What is a credit privacy number (CPN)?

 • Check your credit reports for errors.
 Monitoring your credit reports can help you spot mistakes or inconsistencies.
 So if you notice something looks off, be sure to report it and get it corrected as soon as possible.

 • Seek out credit counseling.
-Rather than trusting your financial situation to a scammer, consider speaking to an accredited credit counselor about things like managing debt and building your credit.
+Consider speaking to an accredited credit counselor about things like managing debt and building your credit.

 CPN FAQ